DickTurpshead/newMDwebsite/content/0-toddler.md

 ---
-title: the first years
+title: the early years
-nav: toddler
+nav: nav-page-title
 tags: DT-highwayman; Jekyll-me
 topics: ABOUT WHAT
 ---

-jasmine sorame was born in cairns in 2000
+... in 2000

 <br/>

-#### jasmines' early years
+#### ...' early years

 <table>
   <tr>